wenjian80/helloHelidonDevops/README.md

 # Disclaimer
 **Disclaimer: The information presented in this article is for educational/general information purposes only.
 Any scripts or examples are presented where-is, as-is, and are unsupported by Oracle Support and Development.
 Always refer to the official oracle documentation and other necessary documentation for offical steps.**

+**TODO added Vulnerability Audit Step to scan codes whcih is not documented here**

 1. Please refer to offical documentation for proper steps.
 2. The scripts provided are just a reference/educational.